Your luxury vehicle deserves the best care possible, but should that include buying a Lexus extended car warranty?

 While the extended warranty from Lexus may seem convenient, you could end up saving by shopping around.
 Third-party extended warranty companies can be more affordable and flexible than what you find at the dealership.

-We think there are several benefits from purchasing an extended warranty through a third-party, such as:
+There are several benefits from purchasing an extended warranty through a third party, such as:

 - No financing: While many third-party providers offer flexible payment plans, you won’t have to worry about being charged interest.